ajwhite/iterator-generator/README.md

 # Iterator Generator

-An iterable interface to collections
+An iterable interface to collections using ES2015 generators

 ## Installation
 ```sh